kwabenadarkwa/TypeTerminal/README.md

 - [x] figure out how to track text that the user gets wrong
 - [x] take care of the backspace case
 - [ ] track WPM
+- [ ] track words that are right
+- [ ] figure out how to track WPM
+- [ ] Create a theme package
+    - [ ] Detect user's terminal theme in the beginning

 ## UI